basilfx/flask-daapserver/README.md

 [![Build Status](https://travis-ci.org/basilfx/flask-daapserver.svg?branch=master)](https://travis-ci.org/basilfx/flask-daapserver)

 ## Introduction.
 The Digital Audio Access Protocol (DAAP) is a protocol designed by Apple to share media over the network, using HTTP as transport layer.
-It advertises servers via Bonjour/Zeroconf over the network.
+It advertises itself via Bonjour/Zeroconf.

 This Python module implements the full stack, by providing a HTTP server (built around Flask), a high-level application layer and Bonjour/Zeroconf advertising.